FactoryXCode/MfPack/MfPack/Samples/MfPlayer X2/readme.md

 * An H.264 encoder and AAC encoder for export or transcoded casting.
 * A Chromecast, Chromecast-enabled television, or Google/Android TV device for Cast tests.
 * The PC and Cast receiver must be reachable on the same local network.
-* Windows Firewall must permit the temporary local HTTP listener (Windows will ask for permits when starting the app).
+* Windows Firewall must permit the temporary local HTTP listener.

 ---

 # Building the sample

 1. Install or configure MfPack.
-2. Make sure the MfPack source (src) directory and ChromeCast source (ChromeCast) directory are present in the project search path.
+2. Make sure the MfPack source (src) directory is present in the Delphi search path.
 3. Open `TMFPlayerX2.dproj`.
 4. Select the Win32 target.
 5. Build and run the project.